elytre/elytre/README.md

 ## Development

+Walden is made of two main parts:

+- `template/src`: a template React site that is merged with user's customization files to build the final Walden site
+- `build/src`: a node tool that builds the final Walden site using the React template and user's customization file

-Files in the `template/src` directory are written in Typescript and must be transpiled before they can be used.
+Both are written in Typescript and needs to be transpiled before it can be used.

 ```console
 $ yarn build
 ```

-Files are linted, tested and transpiled before packages is published to npm.
+Files are linted, tested and transpiled before the package is published to npm.

-During development, files can be watched and transpiled as they are changed:
+During development, template files can be watched and transpiled as they are
+changed:

 ```console
 $ yarn dev